 Engineering and Craftsmanship

-The Valentia Slate bench is engineered as a structural system rather than a singular object.
+The Valentia Slate Bench is engineered as a structural system rather than a singular object.
 Composed of 56 slate modules, each weighing approximately 6 kg, the bench is post-tensioned using stainless steel threaded bars to form a continuous load-bearing assembly.
-The design exploits the flexural capacity of Valentia slate, allowing the material to perform beyond conventional expectations of stone.
-The result is a piece where fabrication logic and material expression are inseparable.
+The design primarily engages the compressive capacity of Valentia Slate, with post-tensioning used to bind the individual elements into a unified structural whole and to introduce stability across the span.
+Through this approach, the inherent strength of the material is harnessed and extended beyond conventional applications.
+The result is a piece that operates as a demonstration of engineering potential, where fabrication logic and material expression are inseparable.

 Aesthetic and Functional Qualities